Sean1510/ShareSheet2OCI/README.md

-# Step 2: Build the iOS Shortcut
+# Step 2: Build the iOS Shortcuts
 Create a New Shortcut:

 Open the Shortcuts app, tap +, and name it (e.g., "Upload to OCI").